Dantdmnl/Share_Manager/README.md

 - Backup files (`.v1.backup`, etc.)

 The script file (`Share_Manager.ps1`) itself will remain intact.
 On next run, you'll go through first-time setup again.

+## Migration Notes

+**v2.1.1:**
+- Config files from older versions (2.0.0, 2.1.0) are automatically upgraded in-memory to add new properties (e.g., Enabled, SyncShareNameToDriveLabel) on every load.
+No manual migration needed.

+**v2.0.0:**
+- Legacy AES-encrypted credentials (cred.txt/key.bin) are migrated to DPAPI (creds.json) on first run.
+- Configuration moves from config.json (single-share) to shares.json (multi-share).
+- Exports never include credentials.
+You will be prompted to add missing credentials when they are referenced.
+- If you had scripts relying on legacy function names or single-share assumptions, update them to use the new multi-share behavior.

 ## Development Notes
 - PowerShell 5.1+ on Windows is required (GUI uses Windows Forms)